 Large-scale optimization and structure exploitation

 My research on the theory and implementation of Interior Point Methods for linear and quadratic programming concentrated particularly on the study of search directions and warm-start approaches.

 During my PhD, under the supervision of Jacek Gondzio, I have improved the implementation of corrector directions in the HOPDM interior point solver (COAP 2008), before moving to work with the structure-exploiting parallel solver OOPS.
 I have implemented an SMPS interface for OOPS, HOPDM and CPLEX (extended to LP_SOLVE and GLPK), which allows to solve a stochastic programming problem by formulating the corresponding deterministic equivalent problem.
 This implementation allows to solve a problem instance with warm-start, by first solving a problem with reduced dimensions (Mathematical Programming 2011).

+Between 2007 and 2009 I was employed on an EPSRC-funded project with Andreas Grothey, in which we continued the investigation of warm-start strategies for interior point methods in the context of stochastic programming.
 This led to consider a multi-step approach, in which the number of intermediate problems can be more than one (ERGO 09-007), and a decomposition-like strategy, in which we generate and warm-start the subproblems rooted at the second-stage nodes (COAP 2013).
 I also designed the stochastic programming extension for the structure-conveying modelling language SML (Mathematical Programming Computation 2009).